DinoChiesa/devportal-exp/README.md

    source ./env.sh
    ```

-2. Use gcloud to build an image, publish it to Artifact Registry, and dpeloy it:
+2. Use gcloud to build an image, publish it to Artifact Registry, and deploy it:

    ```bash
    gcloud run deploy devportal-exp \